Edea191/balancefrontendmasters/README.md

 -For the second change at setting menu (tap the icon next to balance sheet) we will see the summary of expenses and the percentage change from the previous week.
-If the expenses are greter than the declared balance, the color will Chalange to red.
+If the expenses are greter than the declared balance, the color will changed to red.

 ### Screenshot